mr-wellick/stock-market/README.md

 # Reminders (so i don't forget)
 + Sidebar on desktop display (border-right) doesn't reach the top.
 Small gap between sidebar and navbar.
 + Rewrite css for StockSelector.js: top & bottom padding are uneven.
-+ Landscape view for mobile devices generates a height that is too small to correctly render the graph.
-Remove graph for landscape view on mobile devices.
++ Remove graph for landscape view on mobile devices. (working correctly. height is just too small for graph)
 + Add new media query to table.
 Design breaks around 800px
 + Start bundle splitting.